livepeer/go-livepeer/doc/rtmpwebhookauth.md

 and Livepeer node will use returned `ManifestID` for the stream.

 `ManifestID`, returned from webhook or provided in url shouldn't have backslahes in it, any other alpha-numeric characters allowed in url will do.

+An optional streamKey can be passed in to protect the RTMP from playback.
+If the streamKey is omitted, then a random key is generated.

 There is simple webhook authentication server [example](https://github.com/livepeer/go-livepeer/blob/master/cmd/simple_auth_server/simple_auth_server.go).